 You finally got new beautiful Remy wefts and they’ve been holding on pretty good for some time, but now you’ve noticed that your hair extensions look damaged, dry, tangled, and dried out.
 And you ask yourself, what to do now?
 Don’t worry!
-There are many ways to repair damaged hair extensions and get them back to the original shine.
+There are many ways to repair damaged hair extensions and get them back to their original shine.

 So, before you decide to call it quits and throw newly purchased wefts into a bin, let AiryHair specialists help you!
-In this article we will learn all there is to damaged extensions!
+In this article we will learn all there is to the damaged extensions!
 From hair softening and reviving to extensions detangling as well as preventing such occurrences in the first place.

 1 How to Take Care of Hair Extensions?

-High quality products ensure the health of your extensions as well as your real hair.
+High-quality products ensure the health of your extensions as well as your real hair.
 That’s why it’s important to use products that will preserve your hair because if you don’t, it’s going to become dry or dull.

 - When you wash hair extensions, be very careful how you scrub your hair.
 You don’t want to push hair too hard or scrub hair upside down.
 Hard scrubbing will cause matting and tangling.